cppservergit/apiserver2/docs/microk8s.md

 ## Restarting APIServer

-If you want to reconfigura APIServer you change the YAML file, then run:
+If you want to reconfigure APIServer you change the YAML file, then run:
 ```
 kubectl apply -f deploy-apiserver.yaml
 ```